tawmae/tawmae.github.io/aio_mod_tools_command_overview.md

 - ## `!removeAllFollowers [Minutes]`
   {: .no_toc }

    Removes all followers that have followed within the last X minutes.
+Also works if Streamer.bot wasn't active during the follows.

 ---